RhiH/studio_gallery/README.md

 ## Site User Goals

-1. As a user I expect the site to be accesible
+1. As a user I expect the site to be accessible
 2. As a user I expect my purchases to be secure
 3. As a user I expect the site to be responsive.